 Yahweh makes dead and makes alive, he brings down to sheol and brings up.
 Yahweh takes away and he gives riches; he brings low, yes, he lifts up high.
 He raises the weak from the ‘aphar, from the dunghill he lifts up the needy to cause to sit with nobles.
 (1 Sam.
 2:6-8)

 Note: This brings us to the conclusion of Part 1 of our study.
-Be sure not to miss Part 2 where we will provide many more scriptural details regarding sheol and its relationship with mankind.
+Be sure to continue with Does Hell Exist? – Part 2 where we will provide many more scriptural details regarding sheol and its relationship with mankind.

 1 HEL (Hebrew-English Lexicon.
 Zondervan Edition, 1970), pp. 257f.
 For שאל (sh-a-l) as sheol, see 1 Kings 2:6; Job 17:16.